 (b) for the purposes of the authorised person’s taking charge of, or moving, the person in custody in accordance with the relevant request, provision, order, direction, warrant or other instrument.

-7. Power to take particulars of identity of persons in custody
+7. Power to take identifying particulars of persons in custody

+(1) In this clause —

+“identifying particular” of a person means —

+(a) a print of the person’s hands (including fingers), feet (including toes) or ears;

+(b) a photograph of the person (including of an identifying feature of the person);

+(c) a measurement of any identifying feature of the person.

-(1) The power to take or cause to be taken from a person in custody who is at a custodial place or being moved between custodial places, all such particulars as the authorised person thinks necessary or desirable for the identification of the person in custody, including the photograph, measurements, fingerprints and palmprints of the person in custody.
+(2) In respect of a person in custody who is at a custodial place or being moved between custodial places, the power to take or cause to be taken from the person any identifying particular of the person that an authorised person suspects on reasonable grounds —

-(2) Section 50AA(2) of the Police Act 1892 applies to photographs, fingerprints, palmprints or other identification particulars of a person in custody that are taken under subclause (1).
+(a) is not or may not be held by the Police Force; or

+(b) is or may be needed to verify the person’s identity with identification particulars already held by the Police Force.

+(3) Sections 49 to 51 of the Criminal Investigation (Identifying People) Act 2002, with any necessary changes, apply to and in respect of taking an identifying particular from a person under subclause (2) as if the person were a charged suspect.

+(4) The taking of an identifying particular under subclause (2) must be done in accordance with Part 8 of the Criminal Investigation (Identifying People) Act 2002 which applies with any necessary changes.

+(5) Sections 67 and 69 of the Criminal Investigation (Identifying People) Act 2002, with any necessary changes, apply to and in respect of any identifying particular taken under this clause from a person as if the particular had been obtained under Part 7 of that Act and the person were a suspect.

+[Clause 7 inserted by No. 59 of 2006 s.
+15.]

 8. Power to search persons in custody and their possessions

 The power to search a person in custody who is at a custodial place or being moved between custodial places and any thing in the person’s possession for any property that the authorised person believes on reasonable grounds is likely to adversely affect the security, good order or management of —